HandsOnDataViz/book/docs/HandsOnDataViz.md

 Information
 Act](https://en.wikipedia.org/wiki/Freedom_of_Information_Act), which
 enables people to submit a “FOIA” request to obtain certain types of public records to improve government transparency.
-Many states and their municipalities are subject to related FOIA laws, which are listed by non-profit organizations such as the [National Freedom of Information Coalition](https://www.nfoic.org/).
-While some government agencies routinely delay or reject FOIA requests, others have learned that fighting against public information can be expensive, and have begun to pro-actively share more information on open data repositories.
+Individual states and their municipalities are subject to their own Freedom of Information laws, which are summarized in the [Open Government Guide](https://www.rcfp.org/open-government-guide/) by the Reporters Committee for Freedom of the Press, and also by the [National Freedom of Information Coalition](https://www.nfoic.org/).
+While some government agencies delay or reject FOIA requests, which can result in expensive litigation, others have begun to pro-actively share more public information on open data repositories.

 Open Data Repositories
 ----------------------